 About Katherine Center

-Katherine Center is the author of seven novels, including How to Walk Away, Things You Save in a Fire, The Bodyguard, and What You Wish For.
+Katherine Center is the author of seven novels, including How to Walk Away, Things You Save in a Fire, The Bodyguard, Hello Stranger, and What You Wish For.
 She has written five comic novels including The Bright Side of Disaster and The Lost Husband.
 Center regularly speaks on writing and currently lives in Houston, Texas, with her husband and family.
 Visit the author’s website →